 This is a very common scenario – and with this coffee machine bundle, it’s not a problem.

 The Breville’s personality works not unlike that of a Porsche 911, which can switch from a friendly, stylish Sunday town cruiser into a purebred racetrack weapon at the push of a button.

 Above: Breville Dual Boiler home coffee machine is as stylish as it is understated.

 The machine’s auto-on / auto-off feature allows you to pre-heat your coffee machine on a timer, so it is ready to rock by the time you’ve finished brushing your teeth in the morning.

-The water filler is – cleverly – located at the front of the machine, which means you don’t have to wrestle it every time you fill it up.
+- The water filler is cleverly located at the front of the machine, so you don’t have to wrestle it every time you fill it up.

 If you remember anything from my review, remember this.

 Your choice of coffee grinder will have a far greater impact on your coffee than the choice of your coffee machine.